Top

 Tax evasion is the illegal act of not paying taxes owed by deliberately misrepresenting or concealing income.
 The consequences of being convicted for federal tax evasion are severe, including hefty fines and possible imprisonment.

-If you find yourself confronted with federal tax evasion charges, you’ll want to promptly consult with a criminal defense attorney.
 For valuable guidance and support, reach out to Cofer & Connelly, PLLC, at (512) 991-0576 or through our online contact form to schedule a consultation with a tax evasion lawyer.

-What is Considered Federal Tax Evasion?
+What Is Considered Federal Tax Evasion?

 Under federal law, tax evasion means a deliberate action you take to avoid paying taxes that you legally owe.
 Essentially, if you intentionally try to avoid paying the full amount of taxes due, you could be charged with tax evasion.
 The law, specifically 26 USC § 7201, covers a range of actions that might constitute evasion.
 It's not just about lying on your tax return; it includes any intentional act you might undertake to reduce your tax liability unlawfully.